istio/istio.io/content/en/docs/tasks/security/authorization/authz-dry-run/index.md

 ## Check dry-run result in proxy log

-1. The dry-run results could be found in the proxy debug log, it will be something like `shadow denied, matched policy ns[foo]-policy[deny-path-headers]-rule[0]`.
+1. The dry-run results can be found in the proxy debug log, similar to `shadow denied, matched policy ns[foo]-policy[deny-path-headers]-rule[0]`.
    See the [troubleshooting guide](/docs/ops/common-problems/security-issues/#ensure-proxies-enforce-policies-correctly) for more details.

 ## Check dry-run result in metric using Prometheus